August 09, 2021

-Use closet dividers to see sizes at a glance.
-We recommend grouping them into sizes of newborn, 0-3 months, 3-6 months, 6-9 months, and 9-12 months.
+Wardrobe dividers help you to see sizes at a glance.
+We recommend grouping them into sizes of newborn, 0-3 months, 3-6 months, 6-12 months, and 12-18 months.
 This makes picking out clothes SO much easier!

-Really short on time (and motivation)?
-A set of SKUBB boxes from Ikea will accomplish the same task.
+A set of SKUBB boxes from Ikea will accomplish the task nicely.
 They fit neatly inside drawers and hold plenty of booties, caps, tops, shorts and accessories.
 Roll up baby onesies and clothing items so they take up less space in each box.

 Hanging shoe organisers are a fantastic way to save valuable drawer space and can store everything from baby blankets or shoes to rolled up onesies or even nappies.
 They tend to be see-through, making it easy to find exactly what you’re looking for!

 You can hang a shoe organiser over the back of a door - perfect for small spaces.
 Put one near your baby changing area, and you have easy access to clean nappies and clothes.
 Genius!

 Clothes pegs are a fantastic DIY solution for organising baby clothes.
 Use them to clip matching outfits together on hangers.
 It is also a clever way to save space in your wardrobe.

 We love this tip from professional organiser Susie Salinas.
 Keep two bins in your baby's cupboard - one for clothes that are too big and one for the items your baby has outgrown.
 A few times a year, you can empty the TOO SMALL bin (donate, sell or pack away for the next baby).
 At the same time you can look through the TOO BIG bin to see if anything fits yet.